matsim-eth/discrete-mode-choice/docs/GettingStarted.md

 ## An importance sampling model

 In order to let agents make more intelligent decisions, we first need to give them the ability to compare alternatives.
 For that, an estimator needs to be implemented or chosen.
-There is one standard implementation (called `MATSimDayScoring`), which assigns utilities to all *trips* (no activities) the same way the standard MATSim scoring function would score them.
+There is one standard implementation (called `MATSimDayScoring`), which assigns utilities to all *trips* (no activities) the same way the standard MATSim scoring function would score them:

-A trip estimator can be implemented in one class:

 ```xml
 <param name="tourEstimator" value="MATSimDayScoring" />